mth/fasc/README.md

 ## Example setup of minimal Sway desktop

 1. Install minimal Debian or Fedora Sway spin with root filesystem encryption.
-2. Copy fasc into somewhere in path.
+2. Copy fasc into somewhere in the path.
 3. Use fasc for setup.

 If using WIFI, setup iwd.